Parameter Estimation in an SPDE Model for Cell Repolarisation: Parameter estimation

 \end{theorem} The asymptotic variance in Theorem \ref{thm:estimate_DA} decreases for more observations $M$ and for a growing time horizon $T$, but is independent of the noise level $\sigma_A$, the initial value, the nonlinearity $f_A$ and the inhibitor $I$.
 This robustness is particularly important in modelling realistic nonlinear dynamics such as \eqref{eq:stochasticMeinhardt}, which are subject to model uncertainties in parameters and even in the form of the equation.
-In fact, the proof reduces the estimation problem to the linear case with vanishing $f_A$ and with zero initial value.
-This is possible, because the nonlinear bias is asymptotically for $\delta\rightarrow 0$ of much smaller order than the martingale part in \eqref{eq:errorDecomp}.
-The dependence on $\delta$ is comparable to the presence of a zero order term in a linear SPDE as opposed to a first order linearity, that is, a transport term, which can induce an asymptotic bias \citep{Altmeyer2019b}. \begin{remark} While we focus in Theorem \ref{thm:estimate_DA} on the stochastic Meinhardt model, the proof reveals that the theorem also applies to the SPDE \eqref{eq:stochasticMeinhardt} with general boundary conditions and arbitrary nonlinearities $f_A$, $f_I$, as long as the semigroup generated by the Laplacian on $L^2(\Lambda)$ is self-adjoint, and as long $t\mapsto f_{A}(X(t,\cdot ),\cdot)\in C([0,T];C(\Lambda))$, $\tilde{A}\in C([0,T];C^{2}(\Lambda))$ $\P$-almost surely, where $\tilde{A}$ corresponds to the perturbation process of $A$ in Theorem \ref{thm:existenceUniqueness}.
-The proof does not depend explicitly on the underlying domain $\Lambda$ and also applies, with small notational changes, to general (even unbounded) domains $\Lambda\subset \R^d$ for $d\geq 1$.
-In this sense, Theorem \ref{thm:estimate_DA} generalises considerably similar results in \citep{Altmeyer2019b}, \citep{Altmeyer2020a} for parametric diffusivity and spatially homogeneous noise.
-Moreover, the proof is self-contained and significantly shorter. \end{remark}
+In fact, the proof reduces the estimation problem to the linear case (where $f_A=0$) and with zero initial value.
+This is possible, because the nonlinear bias is asymptotically of much smaller order than the martingale part in \eqref{eq:errorDecomp}.
+The dependence on $\delta$ is comparable to the presence of a zero order term in a linear SPDE as opposed to a first order linearity, that is, a transport term, which can induce an asymptotic bias \citep{Altmeyer2019b}. \begin{remark} The proof of Theorem \ref{thm:estimate_DA} is inspired by Theorem 5.3 of \citep{Altmeyer2019b} and Theorem 3 of \citep{Altmeyer2020a} for parametric diffusivity and spatially homogeneous noise, but is significantly shorter and more transparent.
+While we focus here on the stochastic Meinhardt model \eqref{eq:stochasticMeinhardt}, the proof of the theorem applies without any changes to arbitrary (even unbounded) domains in $\R^d$, general boundary conditions and any nonlinearity $f_A$ satisfying $t\mapsto f_{A}(X(t,\cdot ),\cdot)\in C([0,T];C(\Lambda))$, $\tilde{A}\in C([0,T];C^{2}(\Lambda))$ $\P$-almost surely for $\tilde{X}=(\tilde{A},\tilde{I})$, where $\tilde{X}$ is the perturbation process in Theorem \ref{thm:existenceUniqueness}.